Powerlearnproject/se-day1-assignment-machage9603/README.md

 - **Approach:** Sequential, linear process with distinct phases (requirements, design, implementation, testing, maintenance).
 - **Flexibility:** Rigid; changes are difficult and costly to implement once a phase is complete.
-- **Best For:** Projects with well-defined requirements that are unlikely to change, such as construction or regulatory compliance software.
+- **Best For** Projects with well-defined requirements that are unlikely to change, such as construction or regulatory compliance software.

 **Agile Methodology:**

 - **Approach:** Iterative, incremental process with frequent feedback and adjustments.
 Emphasizes collaboration and adaptability.
 - **Flexibility:** Highly flexible; accommodates changes and evolving requirements throughout the project.
-- **Best For:** Projects with uncertain or evolving requirements, such as software development with ongoing user feedback and changes.
+- **Best For** Projects with uncertain or evolving requirements, such as software development with ongoing user feedback and changes.

 **Examples:**